-At the national level, The Farm Credit Council, the Coordinating Committee and the Presidents' Planning Committee communicate guidance to the System for reputational issues that have broader consequences for the System as a whole.
-(See pages 12, 13 and 14 in the 2014 Annual Information Statement for additional information).
+Entities that serve the System at the national level, including the Coordinating Committee, the Presidents' Planning Committee and The Farm Credit Council, will communicate guidance to the System for reputational issues that have broader consequences for the System as a whole.
+These entities support those business and other practices that are consistent with our mission.
+(See pages 12, 13 and 14 in the 2015 Annual Information Statement for additional information).